Starting an LLC in Alabama comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 How long it takes to get an LLC in Alabama depends on how you file your Certificate of Formation.

-You can get an LLC in Alabama approved in 1-2 business days if you file online.
-On the other hand, filing by mail takes about 1-2 weeks (including mail time).
+You can get an LLC in Alabama approved immediately if you file online.
+On the other hand, filing by mail takes about 1-2 business days (plus mail time).

 It varies.
 Some banks charge monthly fees ($10 to $20 per month), but these can sometimes be avoided by meeting certain requirements.
 For example, if you make a certain number of direct deposits or maintain a specified minimum balance, then they’ll waive the monthly fees.